Triggered (film): Production

 Director Alastair Orr cited Kinji Fukusaku's Battle Royale, Kevin Smith, Greg McLean, and James Wan's Saw as influences for making the film.

 The film was shot in the summer of 2019 at Appelsbosch Farm in Swellendam, South Africa.
 Filming took place only at night as the film is set throughout the course of one night.
 During the days, the core cast of the nine friends would bond over drinks and play Laser Tag as they had never worked with each other before.
 Reine Swart said that the idea of them bonding was that of Cameron Scott, who is the youngest cast member (at age 24 at the time) and to this day, the cast remains friends.

+In a 2023 interview, Liesl Ahlers admits that the smile she gives at the end wasn't meant to mean anything.
+It was the final day of a tumultuous night shoot and the smile represented her relief that it had finally ended.
+Yet, she did admit, she likes the fan theories behind the smile.
+In the same interview, she revealed that the day the special effects crew were gathering the fake body parts of Michael Potter's Bobby post-explosion, his fake head was never found.